Generic Name: hydromorphone (injection) (hy dro MOR fone)

 How is hydromorphone injection given?

 Hydromorphone is injected under the skin or into a muscle, or into a vein through an IV.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 You may need to mix hydromorphone with a liquid (diluent) before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medicine.

 Do not use hydromorphone if it has changed colors or has particles in it.
-Call your doctor for a new prescription.
+Call your pharmacist for new medication.